project-gemmi/gemmi/docs/utils.rst

 .. literalinclude:: convert-help.txt
    :language: console

-The PDB records written by Gemmi are formatted in the same way as in the wwPDB.
+Gemmi formats PDB records in the same way as wwPDB (including trailing spaces) to enable file comparison using `diff`.

-This makes possible to use `diff` to compare a PDB file from wwPDB and a file converted by Gemmi from mmCIF.
-The file from wwPDB will have more records, but the diff should still be readable.
+CCD files include two sets of coordinates: example model and ideal.
+By default, when converting a CCD component to another format, both sets are written as separate models.
+To output only a single model, specify `--from=chemcomp:m` (for model) or `--from=chemcomp:i` (for ideal).

 `--expand-ncs`
 --------------

-This option expands strict NCS, defined in the `MTRIX` record (PDB) or in the `_struct_ncs_oper` table (mmCIF).
+This option expands strict NCS, as defined in the `MTRIX` records (PDB) or the `_struct_ncs_oper` table (mmCIF).
-It is not obvious how to name the new chains that are added.
+The difficult part is naming the added chains; three options are provided:

-We have two options: either new names are generated (`=new`) or the chain names are not changed but distinct segment IDs are added (`=dup`).
+* `=dup` -- the chain names remain unchanged, with distinct segment IDs added,
+* `=num` -- the names are appended with numbers to avoid duplication,
+* `=x` -- unused 1- or 2-character names are assigned, supporting
+  up to 62 + 62×62 = 3906 chains and allowing output in the PDB format.

 `--sifts-num`
 -------------